shane-kercheval/mcp-this/README.md

 ## Configuration Format

 Configuration can be provided as either a YAML file or a JSON string.
-The format supports both top-level tools and organized toolsets.
+The format supports defining tools directly.

 ### Basic Structure